M1st3r3/Terraform_Proxmox/Walkthrough.md

 First we would need an provider.tf file

 **Note : Normally we would never write the TokenID,TokenSecret,ApiURL in the provider.tf file.
 For this im using the root user and not the terraform user**
+**I used Terraform on Windows as well and using Proxmox version 7.4 as I could not run terraform init from my kubuntu machine**

 provider.tf:
 ```bash